syamkrishnap/postfix-roundcube/README.md

 After running container, you can access admin panel here - http://yourhost/postfixadmin, use login and password defined within docker start, with variables PADMP abd PADMIN.
 Webmail can be accessed here - http://yourhost/roundcubemail, using accounts created with admin panel.
-Or you can use you mail client via ports: pop3, smtp, imap, pop3s imaps, smtps.
+Or you can use your mail client via ports: pop3, smtp, imap, pop3s imaps, smtps.